kreier/python2018/README.md

 # python2018

-My first steps in python
+My first steps in python, starting with the workshop at AIS on November 16, 2018.